The Sensational Alex Harvey Band placed five albums in the UK Top 20 in three years and were considered capable of much more.

 Their first two albums, Framed (1972) and Next (1973) didn’t sell well, but in 1974 The Impossible Dream became their first chart record, both in the UK and (briefly) in the USA.

-Tomorrow Belongs To Me (1975) hit the Top Ten and spawned a Top Ten singles hit via a flamboyant cover of the Tom Jones hit Delilah.
-Further hit singles followed with Gamblin’ Bar Room Blues and Boston Tea Party.
+Tomorrow Belongs To Me (1975) spawned a Top 10 hit with a cover of the Tom Jones hit Delilah.
+Further singles followed with Gamblin’ Bar Room Blues and Boston Tea Party.

 Harvey and the band recorded separately in 1977.
 SAHB Without Alex (as they were billed) issued Fourplay while their leader made Alex Harvey Presents The Loch Ness Monster.
 They recorded a final LP together, Rock Drill, before breaking up.